mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## The golden rule: value your reviewer's time

-This advice sounds obvious, but I often see authors treat reviewers like their personal quality assurance technicians.
+This advice sounds obvious, but I often see authors treat their reviewers like personal quality assurance technicians.
 These authors make zero effort to catch their own errors or to design their changelist for reviewability.

 Your teammate arrives at work each day with a finite supply of focus.
 If they allocate some of it to you, that's time they can't spend on their own work.
 It's only fair that you maximize the value of their time.

-Reviews drastically improve when participants trust each other.
+Reviews drastically improve when both participants trust each other.
 Your reviewer puts in more effort when they can count on you to take their feedback seriously.
-If you treat your reviewer as an obstacle you have to overcome, you miss out on valuable insights they can offer.
+Viewing your reviewer as an obstacle you have to overcome limits the value they offer you.

 ## Techniques